joe-skb7/cscope-maps/README.md

 * __vim 5__:  Stick this file somewhere and 'source cscope.vim' it from
               your `~/.vimrc` file (or cut and paste it into your `.vimrc`).

-NOTE:
-These key maps use multiple keystrokes (2 or 3 keys).
-If you find that vim keeps timing you out before you can complete them, try changing your timeout settings, as explained below.

 [1] http://cscope.sourceforge.net/cscope_maps.vim